Fix those Shin Splints!

-You are upbeat, roaring to go, and ready to start your new exercise routine.
+You are upbeat, raring to go, and ready to start your new exercise routine.
 You have set the time, date, and venue for your first run!
 Highly motivated and all charged up for a great kick-off, you take a moment to revisit all the tips you’ve gathered from the umpteen number of fitness sites, magazines, and running buddies.
 Ready, get set, go!
 It's going great, you’re on a roll and doing just fine when Bam!
 Halfway through your run, you experience pain in your lower legs!
 It’s nagging, it’s tiring, it's weighing you down.
 You try and continue the good streak till you finally give up and decide to simply trudge along.
 What a downer!

 For all the enthusiasm that you’ve built up in the run up to your big day, a dull pain in your legs is what will demotivate you from further taking up the sport?
 You hope not, for there is a cure!
 What you’ve experienced on your first run is a shin splint and a common occurrence among runners.